KC Man Sentenced for Robbing Raytown Bank

 KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for robbing a Raytown, Mo., bank.

 On April 24, 2014, Morris entered the bank, approached the teller counter and provided the teller with a demand note, which was similar in verbiage to the following, “YOU KNOW WHAT THIS IS, HURRY UP, PUT THE MONEY IN THE BAG, NO FUNNY BUSINESS, HURRY UP.”
 The teller did not have access to any money, but walked over to another teller and showed her the demand note.
 The second teller then provided Morris with $2,025.
 Morris put the stolen money in a manila envelope and fled from the bank.
-Beeks drove the getaway vehicle during the bank robbery.
+The demand note was left behind.

-This case was prosecuted by Special Assistant U.S. Attorney Adam Caine.
+This case is being prosecuted by Special Assistant U.S. Attorney Adam Caine.
 It was investigated by the FBI and the Kansas City, Mo., Police Department.